jimsrc/c_lessons/README.md

 make clean && make
 ```

-- _exceptions_: use of try/catch :trollface:
+- **exceptions**: use of try/catch :trollface:

+- **backward-cpp**: reports stack trace (it woulb nice to report the line sentence of *every* call chain) :squirrel:

-> *A general rule of thumb is that your program spends 80% of its time running 20% of the code.
+> _A general rule of thumb is that your program spends 80% of its time running 20% of the code.
 Thus a good strategy for efficient coding is to write everything, profile your code, and optimize the parts that need it.
-Python’s profilers are great, and Cython allows you to do the latter step with minimal effort.* - Hoyt Koepke
+Python’s profilers are great, and Cython allows you to do the latter step with minimal effort._ - Hoyt Koepke